samuel/squawk/README.md

 SQL query on the command line::

-    $ python -m squawk.command "SELECT COUNT(1) AS n, status FROM" access.log "GROUP BY status ORDER BY n DESC" n	| status
+    $ squawk "SELECT COUNT(1) AS n, status FROM" access.log "GROUP BY status ORDER BY n DESC" n	| status
     ----------------------------------------
     381353	| 200